dutertetimes/dutertetimes.github.io/_posts/op_ed/opinion/2016-09-08-Is Duterte's 'Son of a whore' for Obama?.md

 > (You know, there are many, among columnists),
 > they look upon Obama and the United States as if we are the lap dogs of this country."

+{::options parse_block_html="true" /}
 <div class="aside_right aside_width_45">
-<h4 class="font_italic">"... we have been trying for eight years to take their liberties away from them..."</h4>
+"*... we have been trying for eight years to take their liberties away from them...*"
+{:.aside_italic}

-<p>From the official cablegram coming from the Commander of the U.S. in the Philippines to Washington as Samuel Clemens said "The substance of it" in his "Comments on the Moro Massacre", 12 March 1906.</p>
+--- Samuel Clemens said "*The substance of it*" in his "*Comments on the Moro Massacre*", 12 March 1906, referring to the official cablegram from the Commander of the U.S. in the Philippines to Washington.
+{:.aside_caption}
 </div>
+{::options parse_block_html="false" /}

 To, but unlike, them who harbor a derogative feeling towards their own country, believing that the Republic is subject to the United States and that the Philippine government is somehow answerable to the President of the U.S., Duterte made his position clear, saying,